smartiniOnGitHub/fastify-example/README.md

 For example, you can run directly with:
 `docker run -d -p 8000:8000 -t smartiniatdocker09/fastify-example:latest-alpine` and browse to [localhost:8000](http://localhost:8000).
-Published Docker tags are 'latest' / 'latest-alpine', and starting from source code tag '2.2.0' there is: the same tag, and even the '2.2.0-alpine' variant.
+Published Docker tags are 'latest', 'latest-alpine', 'latest-distroless', and starting from source code tag '2.7.0' there is: the same tag, and even the '2.7.0-alpine' and '2.7.0-distroless' variants.
 For more info look at [tags - smartiniatdocker09/fastify-example](https://hub.docker.com/r/smartiniatdocker09/fastify-example/tags).

 Of course you need a local installation of Docker (recent, if possible latest),